0xbeedao/agent-arena/docs/lab-notes.md

 Added the debug_controller to allow for quick creation of requests - to make sure it works live and watch all the states

+## 2025-05-13 11:56:33

+Aha, `JobResponseState` is or should be just the initial and final states of `JobState`.
+I don't need both enums - should be clearer.

+Retries can be done with a new state "RETRY", and the job can have a "ttl" field which calculated against the created_date?
+Not sure if I need a record for the first time it was picked up, or if I should just look it up from history.

+Also could do exponential backoff.